LLNL/variorum/src/docs/sphinx/Nvidia.rst

    interfaces.
 NVML provides standardized interfaces to the NVIDIA GPU devices enumerated by the proprietary NVIDIA device driver as ``/dev/nvidia[0-9]*``.

--  The latest version of the CUDA development toolkit, which delivers the headers for NVML.
+-  CUDA development toolkit, 10.1.243+ which delivers the headers for NVML.

 -  CUDA-enabled build of the Portable Hardware Locality (hwloc) library to